 Turn on the clock by plugging in the wall adapter.
 The time will start at 12:00:00 and blinks.
-Press and hold the set button, for about 5-6 seconds until the first tube will turn on its decimal point and starts blinking.
+Press and hold the set button, for about 5-6 seconds until the first tube will turn on its decimal point.
 Release the button.